Diffusion in quantum state preparation: From passive cooling to system-bath engineering: Concluding Discussion

 \section{Concluding Discussion}

-Our results demonstrate that the number conserving ground state preparation of a dimerized \gls{ssh} Hamiltonian using either local thermal cooling or a dissipative state preparation protocol is governed by diffusive processes that equilibrate the system in time quadratically dependent on system size.
+Our results demonstrate that the number-conserving ground-state preparation of a dimerized \gls{ssh} Hamiltonian using either local thermal cooling or a dissipative state preparation protocol is governed by diffusive processes that equilibrate the system in time quadratically dependent on system size.
 In neither protocol we found obstructions fundamentally hindering their cooling capabilities.
 In the case of the engineered protocol, additional stationary solutions of the dynamics next to the target state pose such obstacles to cooling.
 However, for the dissipative state preparation protocol studied in this work, we provided proof of the uniqueness of the steady state.
 For thermal cooling, local minima may hinder equilibration.
-Relying on finite size scaling of the cooling time, we found no indication of the cooling process getting trapped away from the target state in either protocol.
+Relying on finite size-scaling of the cooling time, we found no indication of the cooling process getting trapped away from the target state in either protocol.
 The latter is by no means guaranteed, as Nature is constrained to efficiently finding local minima~\cite{Chen2025}, while the ground state is---by definition---a global minimum.
-Escaping these local minima can hamper thermal preparation of the ground state, in which case we would expect exponential scaling of the cooling times in system size.
-From a complexity theoretical perspective, this reflects the fact that the parent Hamiltonian studied in this work is quantumly easy~\cite{Chen2025} and that the considered system bath couplings are sufficiently ergodic.
+When other local minima are present, they may hamper thermal preparation of the ground state, in which case we would expect exponential scaling of the cooling times in system size.
+From a complexity theoretical perspective, the quadratic scaling of cooling time found in this work reflects the fact that the parent Hamiltonian is quantumly easy~\cite{Chen2025} and that the considered system-bath couplings are sufficiently ergodic.